prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 #### Set metric type as gauge

-For this initial proposal, OTEL deltas will be treated as Prometheus gauges.
+For this initial proposal, OTEL deltas will be treated as a special case of Prometheus gauges.
 When ingesting, the metric metadata type will be set to `gauge` / `gaugehistogram`.

 A gauge is a metric that can ["arbitrarily go up and down"](https://prometheus.io/docs/concepts/metric_types/#gauge), meaning it's compatible with delta data.
 In general, delta data is aggregated over time by adding up all the values in the range.
 There are no restrictions on how a gauge should be aggregated over time.

 Prometheus already uses gauges to represent deltas.
 While gauges ingested into Prometheus via scraping represent sampled values rather than a count within a interval, there are other sources that can ingest "delta" gauges.
 For example, `increase()` outputs the delta count of a series over an specified interval.
 While the output type is not explicitly defined, it's considered a gauge.
 A common optimisation is to use recording rules with `increase()` to generate “delta” samples at regular intervals.
 When calculating the increase over a longer period of time, instead of loading large volumes of raw cumulative counter data, the stored deltas can be summed over time.
 Non-monotonic cumulative sums in OTEL are already ingested as Prometheus gauges, meaning there is precedent for counter-like OTEL metrics being converted to Prometheus gauge types.
+Another way of putting it is that deltas are already a subset of the Prometheus gauge type.

 This approach leverages an existing Prometheus metric type, avoiding the changes to the core Prometheus data model.